FitnessGenes joins the fight against COVID-19

-The FitnessGenes COVID-19 saliva test is an antigen test – it assesses whether you are currently infected with the SARS-CoV-2 virus.
-You may have also heard these tests referred to as PCR tests.
+The FitnessGenes COVID-19 saliva test is a PCR test – it assesses whether you are currently infected with the SARS-CoV-2 virus.

 Such tests detect the presence of genetic material, called RNA, that is specific to the SARS-CoV-2 virus.
 The RNA acts as a kind of molecular signature or hallmark of the virus.
 If you are currently infected with the virus (irrespective of whether you have symptoms), then you’ll shed viral particles containing the RNA signature into your saliva.